Chart Color Schemes

 Population growth drivers in Gowanbrae are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the estimated population of Gowanbrae is around 3,037, an increase of 66 people since the 2021 Census which reported a population of 2,971.
-This change is inferred from AreaSearch's estimation based on the latest ERP data release by ABS (June 2024) and address validation since the Census date.
-The population density ratio stands at 2,892 persons per square kilometer, placing Gowanbrae in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 55% of overall population gains during recent periods.
-For projections until 2041, AreaSearch adopts ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for covered SA2 areas and VIC State Government's Regional/LGA projections from 2023 adjusted by weighted aggregation method for non-covered areas.
+Based on ABS population updates and AreaSearch validation, as of Nov 2025, Gowanbrae's estimated population is around 3,034.
+This shows an increase of 63 people since the 2021 Census, which reported a population of 2,971.
+The current population was inferred from AreaSearch's estimation using latest ERP data (June 2024) and address validation since the Census date.
+This results in a density ratio of 2,889 persons per square kilometer, placing Gowanbrae in the upper quartile nationally according to AreaSearch assessments.
+Overseas migration contributed approximately 55% of overall population gains recently.

 Frequently Asked Questions - Population